SAP-archive/Lapwing/README.md

 #Lapwing
-##Libraries Lapwing builds upon
-LanguageTool (see www.languagetool.org) is an open source checker related to various linguistic levels (e.g. spelling, terminology, grammar, style) for a wide range of languages (including Chinese and Russian).
-It derives its power from the use of Natural Language Processing (NLP) technology.
-It is embedded for example into OpenOffice/LibreOffice and can be used in other fashions (e.g. as Java library or as stand-alone HTTP server).
-The checking (and correction) that can be performed is customizable.

-Okapi (see okapi.opentag.com) is a "cross-platform and free open-source set of components and applications that offer extensive support for localizing and translating documentation and Software" (from the Okapi Web site).
 ##What is Lapwing?
 “Lapwing” implements a “SOAP wrapper” for functionality that uses Okapi and LanguageTool.
 "Lapwing" features the following: